pmlewis/Annotations/Hardcore_Functional_JavaScript.md

 ## The Demo

 Try finding the demos/exercises for this part of the course.
-Try looking at jsbin.com/kamak.
+For a listing of the jsbin exercises and solutions, try looking at https://frontendmasters.com/courses/functional-javascript .

 ## Either